 "You shall utterly destroy all the places where the nations whom you shall dispossess serve their gods, on the high mountains and on the hills and under every green tree.
 You shall tear down their altars and smash their sacred pillars and burn their Asherim with fire, and you shall cut down the engraved images of their gods and obliterate their name from that place.
 You shall not act like this toward the LORD your God."
-(Leviticus 12:2-4)
+(Deuteronomy 12:2-4)

 This negative commandment literally says that we should not destroy the places where we serve G-d, tear down G-d's altar, or obliterate G-d's name.
 These were the things Israel was commanded to do in regards to gods of the nations they dispossessed when they entered the promised land.

 "You shall not plant for yourself an Asherah of any kind of tree beside the altar of the LORD your God, which you shall make for yourself."
 (Deuteronomy 16:21) The literal commandment of this verse tells us that we should not plant an Asherah [pole] of any kind of tree beside the altar of the LORD our G-d.

 "Let them construct a sanctuary for Me, that I may dwell among them.
 According to all that I am going to show you, as the pattern of the tabernacle and the pattern of all its furniture, just so you shall construct it."
 (Exodus 25:8-9) The literal commandment given to the Israelites was for them to construct a "sanctuary" (Hebrew miqdash: a holy place).
 Since G-d is a Holy G-d He does not just show up and "hang out" with the Israelites.
 His Holiness requires a holy space in the midst of the Israelite camp.